usuaero/Pylot/docs/source/installation.md

     $ git clone https://github.com/usuaero/Pylot

 We recommend cloning from the repository, as this will allow you to most easily download and install periodic updates.
-This can be done using the following command
+Updates can be installed using the following command

     $ git pull

-Please reinstall after pulling from the repository.

 ## Installing